MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 ## Submitting Tests to App Center Test by Category
+> [!WARNING]
+>️ NUnit category names which contain spaces cannot be specified for upload.

 You can instruct Test Cloud to run a subset of your tests using the `--include-category` parameter.